MPH Admissions Frequently Asked Questions

 The mission of the public health program is to protect, improve, and promote population health in Southwest and Southside Virginia, the Commonwealth, Central Appalachia, the Nation, and the world by training future public health leaders through learning, discovery, and engagement in public health.
 The program is grounded in the One Health approach, recognizing the dynamic interdependence of human, animal, and environmental health.
 One Health encompasses the interdisciplinary efforts of medical, veterinary, and public health professionals to protect, promote, and improve health.

-The MPH Program offers two concentrations: public health education and infectious disease.
+The MPH Program offers two concentrations: infectious disease and community health promotion and equity.

 This is a 42-credit program that requires a two-year plan of study for a full-time student.
 The program readily accepts part time students and offers flexible plans of study to address the needs of part-time and simultaneous degree students.

-The MPH Program received its 7-year re-accreditation from the Council on Education for Public Health (CEPH), the accreditation body for schools and programs in public health, on September 7, 2018.
+The Public Health Program received its 7-year re-accreditation from the Council on Education for Public Health (CEPH), the accreditation body for schools and programs in public health, on September 7, 2018.
 The accreditation term extends until December 31, 2025.

-No. However, this program does require an integrative learning experience, which includes an individual academic deliverable and team presentation.
+No. However, this program does require a Public Health Integrative Learning Experience, which includes an individual academic deliverable and team presentation.
 The integrative learning experience is the final course a student will take prior to graduation.

-In addition to our regular MPH students, MPH students enroll as DVM/MPH (Doctor of Veterinary Medicine) in the Virginia-Maryland College of Veterinary Medicine, MD/MPH (Medical Doctor) in partnership with the Virginia Tech Carilion School of Medicine, and PhD/MPH, MS/MPH, and MA/MPH from other graduate programs at Virginia Tech.
+In addition to our full- (two year) and part-time MPH students, MPH students enroll as DVM/MPH (Doctor of Veterinary Medicine) in the Virginia-Maryland College of Veterinary Medicine, MD/MPH (Medical Doctor) in partnership with the Virginia Tech Carilion School of Medicine, and PhD/MPH, MS/MPH, and MA/MPH from other graduate programs at Virginia Tech.

 The MPH degree is not an online program.
 The majority of courses are offered in the classroom, with some offered online.